arturocs/Advent-of-Code-2021/day_9/README.md

 Find the three largest basins and multiply their sizes together.
 In the above example, this is `9 * 14 * 9 = *1134*`.

 *What do you get if you multiply together the sizes of the three largest basins?*

+Your puzzle answer was `1269555`.